 Dominic Bowen 29:20

 Yeah, certainly some very significant risks.
-And looking at looking at some big risks the Meloni lead government is largely expected with some exceptions, as we’ve already touched on to follow a large amount of Italy’s existing foreign policy, including the pro NATO stance, strong support for supplying Ukraine weapons to defend against Russian invasion, but some of her coalition allies take a slightly different tone.
+And looking at some big risks the Meloni lead government is largely expected with some exceptions, as we’ve already touched on to follow a large amount of Italy’s existing foreign policy, including the pro NATO stance, strong support for supplying Ukraine weapons to defend against Russian invasion, but some of her coalition allies take a slightly different tone.
 Both Berlusconi and Salvini have ties to Russian President Vladimir Putin.
 Salvini has warned that sanctions against Moscow are hurting Italian industry.
 And he’s been saying that already everyday.
 This week he’s been making comments about, you know, sanctions against Moscow should be welcomed back and Berlusconi has even defended Russia’s invasion portraying Putin as a victim of pressure by pro Moscow separatists, and they’ve done this.
 What change did you expect to see with regards to at least position and foreign policy in Ukraine and Russia?

 Giovanni Capoccia 30:00